 Curitiba - Pioneer of Citywide BRT in a World City

-Curitiba, Brazil, has an extensive bus rapid transit system, an example of sustainability for the rest of the world, serving more than 60% of the city.
+Curitiba, Brazil, has an extensive bus rapid transit system, an example of sustainable transit for the rest of the world, serving more than 60% of the city's commuters.

 Bus Rapid Transit in Curitiba